What every best Bathtubs has:

 Almost all major manufacturers of bathtubs have entered the soaking tub market, however, many of them use the term "soaking" fairly loosely.
 While a 14-inch deep tub will certainly give you a deeper soak than an 8.5-inch deep tub, true soaking tubs should be at least 20 inches deep.
-Also, take the overflow valve into account.
-A low overflow valve can significantly reduce the depth of the water; the overflow valve on true soaking tubs is usually placed closer to the top of the tub.
+Also, take the overflow drain into account.
+A low overflow drain can significantly reduce the depth of the water; the overflow drain on true soaking tubs is usually placed closer to the top of the tub.
 Some manufactures produce standard-sized tubs with features like adjustable overflow drains that enable you to fill them up a few inches more when you feel like a deeper soak.

 Soaking tubs come in a wide range of sizes, styles and materials.
 Some soaking tubs have quite a small footprint and are popular for small bathrooms; some are even designed for upright sitting.
 Others are larger to accommodate two people.
 "Slipper" style soaker tubs are sloped either on one or both sides, to make it more comfortable to recline in for a long soak.

 Many traditional soaking bathtubs are made of wood, and you can also buy freestanding soaking tubs with wood exteriors and acrylic or fiberglass interiors.
 Traditional, freestanding soaking tubs tend to be much more expensive than conventional tubs -- usually a minimum of $1,400 just for the tub, not including installation.
 From there, the sky's pretty much the limit, price-wise.
 However, even alcove-style soaking tubs are now available -- although they tend to be the shallowest type -- and are more affordable.
 Alcove-style soaking tubs are also appropriate to use as a bath/shower combo unit, whereas freestanding soaking tubs are not.
-Whether drop-in style soaking tubs can be used in a bath/shower setup depends upon the type of installation.
+Whether drop-in style soaking tubs can be used in a bath/shower setup depends upon how it's installed.
 We discuss the three installation options -- alcove, drop-in and freestanding -- in greater detail elsewhere in this report.